Ruta graveolens · notes from a language experiment · cultivated since 2025

 For a struct with a destructor, fields are dropped in declaration order (first declared, first dropped).

-The distinction between "drop order of bindings" (reverse declaration) and "drop order of fields" (declaration order) matches C++ and Rust behavior.
-Bindings use LIFO for dependency correctness; fields use declaration order for consistency with construction order.
+The distinction between "drop order of bindings" (reverse declaration) and "drop order of fields/elements" (declaration/index order) matches C++ and Rust behavior.
+Bindings use LIFO for dependency correctness; fields and array elements use forward order for consistency with construction order.

 Drop Placement